A vanishing identity on adjoint Reidemeister torsions of twist knots: Introduction

-This shows that Theorem \ref{thm:main} is equivalent to that the global residue of the meromorphic 2-form defined on $\Cbb^\ast \times \Cbb$ is zero (for generic $c\in\Cbb^\ast$).
-In particular, the inverses of adjoint torsions are local residues.
+The above equation implies that Theorem \ref{thm:main} is equivalent to that the global residue of the meromorphic 2-form defined on $\Cbb^\ast \times \Cbb$ is zero for generic $c\in\Cbb^\ast$.

 If $F$ and $G$ are generic in some sense, then there exists a toric compactification of $\Cbb^\ast \times \Cbb$ so that one can deduce that the global residue of $\omega$ is zero, as an application of the global residue theorem.
-See \cite{khovanskii1978newton} and \cite{vidras2001some} for precise conditions of genericness; the condition in \cite{vidras2001some} relaxes that in \cite{khovanskii1978newton}.
-Unfortunately, we however do not know a direct way to obtain Theorem \ref{thm:main} as a consequence of \cite{vidras2001some} since checking the condition in \cite{vidras2001some} seems to require heavy complex analysis (see Remark \ref{rmk:question}).
-We shall take a practical detour to prove Theorem \ref{thm:main} by reducing the problem to an one-variable problem.
-See Section \ref{sec:three} for details.
+We refer to \cite{khovanskii1978newton, vidras2001some} for precise conditions of genericness; the condition in \cite{vidras2001some} relaxes that in \cite{khovanskii1978newton}.
+Unfortunately, we however do not know a direct way to obtain Theorem \ref{thm:main} from \cite{vidras2001some}.
+Checking the generic condition in \cite{vidras2001some} seems to require heavy complex analysis (see Remark \ref{rmk:question}).
+We thus take a practical detour to prove Theorem \ref{thm:main} by reducing the problem to a one-variable problem.
+We refer to Section \ref{sec:three} for details.